 To prepare students for their academic advising appointments, the following webpage offers information about the process.
 It also includes the steps to access Webster for registration and other useful information.

-To further assist faculty in their efforts to provide meaningful and accurate advising information, the academic advising handbook is available online at: http://lydia.bradley.edu/advising/.
+To further assist faculty in their efforts to provide meaningful and accurate advising information, the academic advising handbook is available online.
 Resources, services and programs that would be helpful to students during the advising session are listed at this site along with university requirements and deadlines, and transfer work procedures, just to name a few of the topics in the Handbook.

 Outstanding Academic Advising Award

 This award was established in 1991 by the Student Senate and the Center for Orientation & Advisement to recognize the significant contribution that a member of Bradley’s faculty, administration or professional staff provides to students as an academic advisor.
-Nominations will be accepted from any Bradley student.
-Click here to obtain a form to nominate an advisor for the Outstanding Academic Advisor Award.
+Dr. Kristi McQuade was named the 2013-2014 recipient.
+Nominations will be accepted again March 2015.
 For more information please contact our office at (309) 677-2420 or Student Activities at (309) 677-3050.

 Past Award Recipients:

 - 1993-1994 Dr. John Howard - International Studies

 - 1995-1996 No Advisor Awarded